 Category Risk Mitigation Financial Inability to deliver services and fund projects due to lack of funding for any reason including termination of contracts and over-reliance on particular supporters and funders.
 Diversify funding streams and develop new supporters.
 Promote regular giving scheme.
 Improve communications between the charity and supporters by producing regular newsletters.
 Develop sustainable services independent of local authority contracts.
 Maintain a good local profile.
-Financial Reduction in active supporter base as a result of compliance with General Data Protection Regulation Communicate updated privacy notices to all supporters.
-Maintain up to date communication preferences.
-Encourage existing supporters to continue to subscribe to newsletters.
-Use existing contacts with churches to build up individual supporter base.
-External Reduction in resources following review by Surrey County Council of early years' provision resulting in a reorganisation of remaining services Close liaison with commissioners.
+External Reduction in resources following review by Surrey County Council of early years' provision resulting in a reorganisation of remaining services Close liaison with commissioners and other providers.
 Engagement with local supporters, funders and churches to develop local child and family support services.
-Production of a fundraising strategy.
 Operational Disruption to and distraction from service delivery as a result of landlords' proposed redevelopment and review of properties occupied by Welcare.
 Close liaison and good working relationships with landlords.
 Ability of all staff to work remotely.
 Trusted and reliable professional and legal advisors.
 Governance Ability to maintain a skilled and diverse trustee Board and in particular the recruitment of trustees with fundraising, financial and relevant professional expertise.
 Strengthen and use networks to encourage Board membership.
 Maintain a balance between Diocesan representatives and trustees with specific professional skills.
-Operational Incident involving child protection or safeguarding issue involving staff member or volunteer resulting in harm to the child and reputational damage.
-Quality Assurance system includes a safeguarding component.
+Independent review of Board Effectiveness.
+Compliance Incident involving child protection or safeguarding issue involving staff member or volunteer resulting in harm to the child and reputational damage.
 External Safeguarding Supervisor.
-Use section 11 of the Children Act 2004 as the framework against which to assess the quality of practice.
+Independent Safeguarding Audit every three years.
 Rigorous application of Safeguarding policy.
-Careful recruitment processes.
+Safer recruitment processes.
 Mandatory safeguarding training for all staff and volunteers.
 DBS checks carried out for all eligible staff, volunteers and trustees.
 Robust supervision, complaints and referral processes.
 Volunteers' files record all families the volunteer has worked with.
 Annual review of Safeguarding policy.